animegolem/proportions-et-relations-colorees/README.md

 # Proportions et relations colorées — Electron App

 A fork of an [online cole analysis tool.](https://www.geotests.net/couleurs/v2/) The primary goals were to ensure the site was usable offline and that I could never lose access to it.
-Additionally I've added a few quality of life features.
+Additionally I've added a few quality-of-life features.

 All credit for the base tool goes to Laurent Jégou.